diagonalization-lab/talking-airplane/README.md

 Talking Airplane
 ================

-Talking Airplane is a companion to Microsoft Flight Simulator, gives spoken feedback when various events occur.
+Talking Airplane is a companion to Microsoft Flight Simulator that gives spoken feedback when certain events occur.
 It is particularly handy when you are not paying full attention, e.g., if you're running a long flight while doing other things around the house.
 These are some of the events that it can report: